 You get this IRS letter 30 days before the IRS starts levying up to 15% of your Social Security Benefits.

-Watch our video summary of the CP91 notice nad how to respond below, or scroll down for the written version.
+Watch our video summary of the CP91 notice and how to respond below, or scroll down for the written version.

 Reasons for the IRS issuing CP91

 - You owe money on back due to taxes and the IRS has sent prior notices

 - You have not submitted any resolution to the IRS regarding your past due balance(s)

 - The IRS issues a CP91 notice as the last letter before actually submitting a garnishment.